nus-cs2103-AY2425S1/ip/docs/README.md

 ```
 ## Adding Events

-You can add an event.
+You can add an event and set the dates it falls between by using the 'event', '/from' and '/to' commands.

 This adds a task that falls within a time frame to your task list (date must be in YYYY-DD-MM format).